KasparEtter/ef1p/pages/email/email.md

 </figcaption>
 </figure>

-If you click on "Forward", Outlook.com inlines the CSS but calls the inline function not the original message but rather on the quoted message wrapped with the attribution line.
+If you click on "Forward", Outlook.com inlines the CSS.
+However, it calls the inlining function on the quoted message wrapped with the attribution line instead of the original message.
 By adding the style `b { display: none !important; }`, the sender can hide the parts which are generated by Outlook.com, such as "From:", "Sent:", "To:", and "Subject:".